 Yoyogi's shrines have many weddings, so if you are lucky, you might see a traditional Japanese wedding.
 Of course, make sure you don't disturb the ceremony and if you take any pictures remember to respect the privacy of the couple.
 Japanese weddings are very beautiful and we had the privilege of seeing one during our time in Yoyogi Park.

 Yoyogi Park in Detail

-Opening Times: during summer, the park is open 24/7. during winter it's open from 5:00 am to 20:00 pm.
+The best way to get there is to take the subway to Harajuku Station.
+During summer, the park is open 24/7. during winter it's open from 5:00 am to 20:00 pm.
 These times may vary during holidays and special festivals.